 Nicole Angiel — Business Partnerships for Sustainability Director Nicole brings a 360-degree view to the Business Environmental Awards program with experience working in the public, private and nonprofit sectors.
 She was a consultant with Booz Allen Hamilton for several years, overseeing environmental regulatory and sustainability projects for USEPA and other federal and state agency clients.
-Earlier in her career, she managed local government solid and hazardous waste reduction programs in West Contra Costa County.
-There she worked directly with local businesses to guide them in reducing their environmental impact.
+Earlier in her career, she managed local government solid and hazardous waste reduction programs in West Contra Costa County and worked directly with local businesses to guide them in reducing their environmental impact.
 She also developed innovative public outreach campaigns, including a school recycling awards program and the first regional Earth Day festival.
 Prior to joining Acterra in 2015, Nicole was the Development Director of a Bay Area nonprofit.
-Nicole has a B.A. in Biology from Columbia University and a M.S. in Aquatic & Fishery Sciences from the University of Washington.
+Nicole has a B.A. from Columbia University and a M.S. from University of Washington.

-Judi Eichler — Creative Director Judi is a graphic designer, jewelry and textile artist based in the San Francisco Bay Area.
-For over 25 years, she has designed for some of the leaders in high tech such as Hewlett-Packard Company and Intuit; as well as several non profits such as the San Jose Museum of Quilts & Textiles, Los Altos History Museum, and Acterra.
+Judi Eichler — Creative Director, Contract Judi is a graphic designer, jewelry, and textile artist based in the San Francisco Bay Area.
+For over 30 years, she has designed for some of the leaders in high tech such as Hewlett-Packard Company and Intuit; as well as several non profits such as Keplers Literary Foundation, Los Altos History Museum, and Acterra.
 Her hand crafted jewelry and textiles are sold in several stores and galleries throughout California.